soffes/soff.es/trips/cozumel.md

 Make sure you have at least one dive light and a tank light if you want to do a night dive.

+> If you're one of my students, I'll have lights you can use.

 ### Nitrox

 It's $120 for the week ($12/tank).
 Let me know before we arrive if you want to use Nitrox.

+I recommend everyone use Nitrox on every dive.
+If you aren't Nitrox certified and want to be, I'd be happy to teach you.
+It's really easy!

+> If you're one of my students, you'll need to use Nitrox on at least 2 dives.

 ### Gear